-Trump adviser may have violated campaign finance laws
+White House official may have violated campaign finance laws

 Noble agrees.
 "The funds were campaign funds, and she could not use them for personal use," he says.
 "Payments for a website to promote her business appear to be an illegal personal use of campaign funds."

 The exploratory committee also made a series of 18 payments totaling more than $11,000 to McFarland's husband and his investment banking firm.
 Between March 2007 and August 2011, the exploratory committee made 14 reimbursement payments to Alan McFarland and three reimbursement payments to his firm, McFarland Dewey & Co., for travel, a Toshiba laptop, software, and a "delivery."
-There's nothing illegal about reimbursing a candidate's spouse (or his business) for these types of expenses as long as they don't fall into the personal use category.
+There's nothing illegal about reimbursing a candidate's spouse (or his business) for these types of expenses as long as they don't fall into the personal-use category.
 It's unclear what travel Alan McFarland paid for or why his investment banking firm had to incur reimbursable expenses.
 The firm declined to comment.

 Other payments seem to be more typical of political campaign spending.
 For example, McFarland's committee paid thousands of dollars to various political consultants.
 McFarland's committee also donated to a number of other political committees and candidates, including $1,000 to the New York Republican State Committee in 2007 and $4,600 to John McCain's presidential campaign in 2008.

 Perhaps the most surprising thing about McFarland's potential misuse of campaign funds is that she'd been caught doing it before.
-In March 2006, as McFarland's GOP Senate primary was heating up, the New York Daily News revealed that her congressional committee had spent more $800 on at least two rounds of golf in the Hamptons with former New York City Mayor Rudy Giuliani.
-(Giuliani's wife Judith joined one of those outings.)
+In March 2006, as McFarland's GOP Senate primary was heating up, the New York Daily News revealed that her congressional committee had spent more than $800 on at least two rounds of golf in the Hamptons with former New York City Mayor Rudy Giuliani.
+(Giuliani's wife, Judith, joined one of those outings.)
 Federal law bars the use of campaign funds for entertainment unless it is related to a fundraising event.
 A Giuliani spokeswoman told the paper at the time that the incidents definitely weren't part of a fundraiser.
 "They talked politics," she said.
 "That was it."
 It was one of many controversies that haunted McFarland throughout the race.

 When told by the Daily News that using campaign funds for a personal golf outing was a violation of FEC rules, McFarland responded, "That is ignorance on our part."